googley42/zio-dynamodb-example/README.md

 # zio-dynamodb

-A totally hacked version of `DynamoDb` module from the totally awesome [zio-aws](https://github.com/vigoo/zio-aws) library to demonstrate query streaming based on server side paging
+An example of using the excellent [zio-aws](https://github.com/vigoo/zio-aws) library against an in memory DDB local instance.
+Demonstrates getting inserting records then querying to get a ZStream.

+Code that uses `zio-aws` can be found in `StreamingQuerySpec`

 ## Running